Radium 223 is a type of internal radiotherapy treatment for cancer that has spread into bones.

 Doctors use radium 223 to treat prostate cancers that have spread to the bones.
 Radium 223 can work well to treat cancers in more than one area of the bone.
 It can treat those areas and reduce pain.

-You might need to travel to a different hospital for the treatment as it is not available in every hospital.
+You might need to travel to a different hospital to have radium 223 as it's not available in every hospital.

 How radium 223 works